 Configuration cache options renamed

-In this release, the configuration cache feature was promoted from incubating to stable, and as such, all properties originally mentioned in the feature documentation (which had an unsafe part in their names, e.g. org.gradle.unsafe.configuration-cache) were renamed, in some cases, by just removing the unsafe bit.
+In this release, the configuration cache feature was promoted from incubating to stable.
+As such, all properties originally mentioned in the feature documentation (which had an unsafe part in their names, e.g., org.gradle.unsafe.configuration-cache) were renamed, in some cases, by removing the unsafe part of the name.

 Incubating property Finalized property